|Seraph Postal - Forever|

 I daresay that things at the local level will be business as usual.
 So everybody should just relax.
 The preaching at a particular CC will continue to be just as good or as mediocre it was before.
 The quality of the worship music will continue to fall somewhere in a spectrum that ranges from the downright dreadful to the just barely bearable, just like it did before.
 Nothing will really change.
 The most that will happen is that the church will get listed or delisted in somebody's "church locator" database.
 The pastor might get invited to attend a conference over here in this place as opposed to over there in that place.
 In fact, if he doesn't do anything, his church will end up being grandfathered into both databases.
 And the pastor's email box will fill up with invitations from both places.
 The congregations shouldn't fret themselves about this.

 Unfortunately, many people believe the nonsense — which gets re-posted on their Facebook pages — coming from the "online discernment ministry" (ODM) bloggers out there on the Internet who are busy pontificating about this matter.
 The ODMs are mostly crackpots who suffer from special mental tics all very their own.
 You know this from the rotten treatment they've given you over the years.
 They're already making it out that Brian is some kind of apostate too.
-It's the Internet, Lonnie, so not much can be done about this.
+It's the crazy Internet, Lonnie, so not much can be done about this.
 I try to tell people to ignore this stuff.

 Anyhow, Lonnie, I have run low on vellum, but I thought I would share this bit of news with you.
 Please let Chuck and John know what's going on.
 I imagine that they would want to pray about the situation.
 In the end, everything will shake out.
-I will be writing you again soon, for I still have some Seraphic Postal stamps left.
+I will be writing you another letter soon, for I still have some Seraphic Postal stamps left.
 Unfortunately, I have to slaughter another sheep to make some more vellum.

 Troubles and Woes on Earth